Biological Toxins employed by the Kansas Herpetofauna

 - Mark the leading edge of tenderness/swelling on the skin and write the time alongside it.

-- DO NOT: try to collect the snake, apply a tourniquet, cut or suck on the bite, apply ice, drink alcohol, take painkillers, or any other activity not listed above.
+- DO NOT: try to collect the snake, apply a tourniquet, cut or suck on the bite, apply ice, drink alcohol, take painkillers or antihistamines, or any other activity not listed above.

-* I wish to thank Elizabeth Silver, (PhamD, DABAT) and Stephanie Baines, (MA, CHES) at The University of Kansas Health System, Poison Control Center for discussion and explanation.
+* Thank you to Elizabeth Silver, (PhamD, DABAT) and Stephanie Baines, (MA, CHES) at The University of Kansas Health System, Poison Control Center for discussion and explanation.